Utah Skiing Made Easy: Five Scenic and Awesome Runs for Confident Beginning Skiers

 These five runs are not Utah’s easiest trails — although they are beginner-friendly (designated green circle from top to bottom), they were chosen for their iconic scenery, diverse terrain and overall awesomeness.
 You can’t see these trails from the bottom of the lift, but locals will tell you they are some of the best runs on the mountain.

-Quick note: If it’s your first time to a specific resort, even if you are an expert skier or rider, consider taking a lesson — the instructors know the
+Helpful ski tips: If it’s your first time to a specific resort, even if you are an expert skier or rider, consider taking a lesson — the instructors know the

 - Alta’s Crooked Mile is a very gentle, wide-open slope without cat tracks (the flat, narrow roads where the grooming machines drive).
 As its name implies, this run zig-zags across the mountain for about a mile, with mild slopes leading to flat areas, all the way down.
 Surrounded by steep granite peaks without any buildings in sight, this run is a true alpine experience.
 To get there, start at the Albion Basin base area (resort entry 2), and take a ride on the Sunnyside chairlift.
 Follow the signs in front of the lift when you get off the chair.
 Glide down this trail to build confidence before heading to the blue square runs of Sugarloaf chairlift.

 - Park City Resort’s Claimjumper run is the best way for beginners to see the big changes this season at the largest resort in the U.S., including a new gondola and mid-mountain restaurant.
 To get to this beginner trail, start at the Park City base area (not Canyons village) and hop on the Crescent Lift.
 Unload and make a right off the chair where you’ll follow the signs marked Claimjumper.
 Ski the mellow pitch and enjoy the scenery as you make your way to the base of the new Quicksilver Gondola, which connects Park City to the Canyons side of the resort.
 Treat yourself to lunch with friends at the adjacent brand new Miners Camp Restaurant before checking out the views from the top of the Quicksilver Gondola.
-Although it’s only blue runs from there, it’s worth the trip, even if you have to skip the blues and get back to the beginner runs by taking the Gondola back down to the Park City base area.
+Although it’s only blue runs from there, it’s worth the trip, even if you have to skip the blues and get back to the skiing for beginners runs by taking the Gondola back down to the Park City base area.

-- Ski Magazine recognized Deer Valley as the #1 Resort for Grooming in its 2016 resort guide, and you’ll discover their perfect lines you ski the Ontario trail.
+- Ski Magazine recognized Deer Valley as the #1 Resort for Grooming in its 2016 resort guide, and you’ll discover their perfect lines as you ski the Ontario trail.
 Starting at the Snow Park area, you can access all-you-can-ski corduroy by taking Silver Lake Express chairlift.
 You'll then slide past Silver Lake Lodge and ski down the Trainer trail to connect to the Quincy Express chairlift.
 When you unload at the top of Quincy take a left and you’ll see the sign for Ontario.
 Its long length and gentle gradient make it an ideal place to practice linking turns in wide-open spaces.
-Through its, course you'll end up descending approximately 1,000 vertical feet, so it feels like a big accomplishment compared to most other beginner runs.
+Through its course, you'll end up descending approximately 1,000 vertical feet, so it feels like a big accomplishment compared to most other beginner runs.